fflewddur/tophat/README.md

 # TopHat
-TopHat is [intended to be] an elegant system resource monitor for the GNOME shell.
+TopHat is an elegant system resource monitor for the GNOME shell.
 It display CPU, memory, and network activity in the GNOME top bar.

 ## Requirements